2023 Best Value Horticulture Schools in Ohio

 In addition to its great value ranking, Cincinnati State is in the top 15% of all schools on our Best Horticulture Schools in Ohio list.

-Full Horticulture at Cincinnati State Technical and Community College Report
+Read full report on Horticulture at Cincinnati State Technical and Community College

-A rank of #2 on this year’s list means Ohio State University Agricultural Technical Institute is a great value for horticulture students.
-Ohio State University Agricultural Technical Institute is a small public school located in the town of Wooster.
+You’ll be in good company if you decide to attend Ohio State University Agricultural Technical Institute.
+It ranked #2 on our 2023 Best Value Horticulture Schools in Ohio list.
+Ohio State University Agricultural Technical Institute is a small public school located in the distant town of Wooster.

-In-state tuition fees for undergraduate students at Ohio State University Agricultural Technical Institute are $8,606 per year.
+The average tuition and fees for an in-state undergraduate at Ohio State University Agricultural Technical Institute are $8,606 a year.
 Horticulture majors at Ohio State University Agricultural Technical Institute take out an average of $12,000 in student loans while working on their egree.

 Read full report on Horticulture at Ohio State University Agricultural Technical Institute